 - Modular slabs are considerably thinner than solid slabs, and they can be cracked or broken.

 - Like solid granite, periodic sealing is necessary to protect against stains.

-While modular granite does offer DIYers an opportunity to install granite countertops, they are somewhat inferior in look and performance to solid slabs.
+While modular granite offers DIYers an opportunity to install granite countertops, they are somewhat inferior in look and performance to solid slabs.
 Further, DIY installation is harder than it first appears.Continue to 5 of 20 below.

 A more realistic DIY option for homeowners who want granite is to build a countertop from granite tiles.
 These are small, manageable tiles that resemble ceramic tiles and are installed in much the same way, adhered with thin-set adhesives to a core of cement-board.